-When a minimal storage period is imposed by law, we have no other choice but to store personal data for this period.
-This is notably the case as far as so-called ‘social documents’, like employment contracts, and ‘fiscal documents’, like 281.10 forms as well as billing information.
+When a minimal storage period is imposed by law, we obviously make sure not to store personal data beyond this period.
+This is notably the case as far as so-called ‘social documents’, such as employment contracts, and ‘fiscal documents’, like 281.10 forms as well as billing information.
 The law imposes that the former must be retained for 5 years while the latter must be retained for 7 years.
 Beyond that time and where the law does not set a minimal storage period, we endeavour not to store personal data for a period longer than what is necessary for the purposes for which personal data were initially processed.

 We may process and store personal data for longer periods, in particular for statistical purposes.
-Where such processing activities occur, NOVE makes sure that appropriate organisational and technical measures are in place to safeguard your rights.
+Where such processing activities occur, NOVE ensures that appropriate organisational and technical measures are in place to safeguard your rights.

 Automated decision-making and profiling

-NOVE does not process personal data using automated decision-making processing means, i.e. situations where decisions are taken automatically without human intervention, which produce legal effects concerning data subjects or which significantly affect data subjects.
+NOVE does not process personal data using automated decision-making processing means, i.e. without human intervention, which produce legal effects concerning data subjects or which significantly affect data subjects.

-If, for some reasons, we decide to make use of such methods, we endeavour to inform data subjects of the implementation of such methods of processing.
-They will be able to object to the processing of their personal data via such means.
+If, for some reasons, we decide to make use of such methods, we endeavour to inform data subjects of the implementation of such methods of processing, enabling them to object to the processing of their personal data in such a way.

 How do we protect personal data?